ExiledHero/sage-of-astra/README.md

 # Sage of Astra
-A Discord bot that manages the GunZ Discord server.
+A Discord bot that manages the official GunZ Discord server with a handful of moderation features and an in-built music bot.